Dormant Memory Payloads Triggered by Sensitive Topics (Trojan Hippo)¶

 - No outbound tool.
 Without

 send_email, HTTP, or webhooks, Stage 2 has no exfiltration channel. - Human-curated memory only.
-Memory reviewed via PR (a team
+Memory reviewed through a PR, such as a team

 Example¶

-The two-session payload from the paper, then a write policy that closes the injection stage:
+Here is the two-session payload from the paper, followed by a write policy that closes the injection stage.

-Stage 1 — payload planted via untrusted email content:
+Stage 1 — payload planted through untrusted email content:

 From: support@invoices.example